Metrics with Spring Boot, Prometheus and Grafana

 1. Clone the sample Kafka project from https://github.com/thomasma/springkafka

-3. Start Kafka using the Confluent CLI
+3. Start Kafka

 4. Install and run Docker for Mac – https://docs.docker.com/v17.12/docker-for-mac/install/

-5. Install Grafana using homebrew and start it
+5. Install Grafana using Homebrew and start it.

-6. Run Prometheus in a docker container (and point it to the actuator/promethus endpoint so it can pull metrics periodically)
+6. Run Prometheus in a Docker container (and point it to the actuator/promethus endpoint so it can pull metrics periodically)

 7. Go to the Grafana web dashboard and watch the metrics stream in (for the JVM in our example)